C7N-Ops/ADG/docs/standards/audit-compliance-standards.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

 # Audit & Compliance Standards

-These standards define requirements for auditing agent activities and maintaining compliance with governance policies.

-## Audit Requirements

-### ACR-001: Comprehensive Logging

-**All agent activities must be logged for audit purposes.**

-Minimum log fields:
-- Timestamp (UTC, ISO 8601)
-- Agent identifier
-- Session/correlation ID
-- Action type
-- Input parameters
-- Output/result
-- Duration
-- User context (if applicable)

-### ACR-002: Log Retention

-**Logs must be retained according to organizational policy.**

-Minimum retention periods:
-- Standard actions: 90 days
-- Security-related: 1 year
-- Compliance-critical: 7 years or as required

-### ACR-003: Log Integrity

-**Log integrity must be protected.**

-Requirements:
-- Immutable log storage
-- Tamper detection mechanisms
-- Access controls on log systems
-- Backup and recovery procedures

-### ACR-004: Audit Trail Completeness

-**Audit trails must support reconstruction of agent activities.**

-Requirements:
-- Sufficient detail for action replay
-- Context preservation
-- Relationship tracking between actions
-- Decision rationale capture

-## Compliance Framework

-### Governance Policies

-Organizations must maintain:
-- Agent behavior policies
-- Access control policies
-- Oversight requirements
-- Incident response procedures

-### Compliance Monitoring

-Continuous compliance monitoring includes:
-- Automated policy violation detection
-- Real-time alerting
-- Compliance dashboards
-- Trend analysis

-### Reporting Requirements

-#### Internal Reports
-- Daily compliance summaries
-- Weekly governance metrics
-- Monthly trend reports
-- Quarterly governance reviews

-#### External Reports
-- Audit evidence packages
-- Compliance certifications
-- Incident reports
-- Regulatory submissions

-## Audit Procedures

-### Regular Audits

-Conduct periodic audits to:
-- Verify policy compliance
-- Identify governance gaps
-- Validate control effectiveness
-- Recommend improvements

-### Incident Audits

-When incidents occur:
-1. Preserve all relevant logs
-2. Reconstruct timeline of events
-3. Identify root cause
-4. Document findings
-5. Implement corrective actions

-### External Audits

-Support external auditors by:
-- Providing access to audit systems
-- Preparing evidence packages
-- Answering auditor queries
-- Implementing audit recommendations

-## Compliance Metrics

-Track these metrics:
-- Policy violation rate
-- Time to detect violations
-- Audit finding trends
-- Remediation time
-- Compliance score

-## Certification

-Organizations can pursue ADG certification to demonstrate:
-- Governance maturity
-- Standards compliance
-- Continuous improvement commitment

-## Next Steps
+These standards define requirements for auditing agent activities and demonstrating compliance with governance policies.

+## Audit requirements (ACR)

+### ACR-001: Comprehensive logging (org-retained)

+Organizations MUST retain logs for governed agent activity sufficient to reconstruct actions.

+Minimum retained fields MUST include:
+- timestamp (UTC, ISO 8601)
+- agent identifier
+- session/correlation identifier
+- action type
+- input parameters (or stable references)
+- output/result (or stable references)
+- duration
+- user/request context, when applicable

+### ACR-002: Retention

+Organizations MUST define and enforce retention periods for agent logs.

+Retention periods MUST be:
+- risk-based and policy-defined
+- at least **90 days** for standard actions
+- at least **1 year** for security-relevant actions
+- at least **7 years** for compliance-critical actions, or longer if required by applicable obligations

+### ACR-003: Integrity and access control

+Organizations MUST protect log integrity and restrict access.

+Organizations MUST implement:
+- tamper-evident or immutable storage controls appropriate to risk
+- access controls on log systems
+- backup and recovery procedures

+### ACR-004: Audit trail completeness

+Audit trails MUST support reconstruction of agent activity.

+Audit trails MUST preserve:
+- sufficient detail for action replay (where feasible)
+- contextual linkage between related actions (correlation)
+- associated decision rationale when required by ABR-002

+## Compliance monitoring and reporting

+### ACR-005: Policy monitoring

+Organizations MUST monitor for policy violations and MUST define:
+- what constitutes a violation
+- detection mechanisms (automated and/or manual)
+- escalation paths and response SLAs

+Organizations SHOULD implement real-time alerting for high-severity violations.

+### ACR-006: Reporting

+Organizations MUST define a compliance reporting cadence and produce reports appropriate to their risk and obligations.

+Reports MUST be able to support:
+- internal governance review
+- incident review and corrective action tracking
+- external evidence packaging when required

+> Recommended cadences and operational templates belong in **/docs/framework/audit-operations**.

+## Out of scope

+Formal “certification programs” are out of scope for the public ADG standards corpus.

+## Next steps

 Ready to implement?
-Start with the [ADG Framework](/docs/framework/).
+Start with the **/docs/framework/** pillar.